tne-lab/py-behav-box-v2/docs/tasks.md

 ## Task GUIs

-All pybehave tasks have GUIs written in [pygame](https://www.pygame.org/) that can be used to monitor task components and variables or control task features if necessary.
+All pybehave tasks have GUIs written using [pygame](https://www.pygame.org/) functions that can monitor task components and variables or control task features if necessary.
+Task GUIs are written as Python files in the *source/GUIs* folder and must be named TASK_NAMEGUI.py.
 Further details on GUI development are available on the GUI [page]().

-# Class reference
+## Class reference

 The methods detailed below are contained in the `Task` class.

-## Configuration methods
+### Configuration methods

-### get_components
+#### get_components

     get_components()